nijinashok/o-must-gather/README.md

+**Since the parent project is inactive, the commits here will be ahead of the parent.
+The commits here are focused on getting data of OpenShift Virtualization/Kubevirt components**

 # O Must Gather (omg) v2 (WORK IN PROGRESS)

 With the previous (v1) implementation of omg, there were some major limitations.
 A major restructuring is being done to implement some advance features that are necessary, for example: